HeirOfNorton/portfolio/evidence/libr204/strategic-plan_part-1.md

 The library has some funding available from the school district that can be used to purchase books and supplies.
-The exact amount will not be known until the budget is released from the district to the school in December 2011 or January 2012 (Personal communication with A. Strand, October 15, 2011).
+The exact amount will not be known until the budget is released from the district to the school in December 2011 or January 2012 (Personal communication with A. S------, October 15, 2011).
 The librarian also received a \$2,000 grant from Donor’s Choose in September 2010.
 The grant provided rugs, beanbag chairs, a printer, games, books, and small prizes that are used in